Higher Connectivity of Tropicalizations: Proof of the Connectivity Theorem

-The proof is by induction on the dimension $d$ of $\Sigma$.
+We assume from now on that $|\Sigma| \neq \RR^n$.
+We proceed by induction on the dimension $d$ of~$\Sigma$.
 The base case $d=1$ is the statement that the tropicalization of an irreducible curve is connected (see \cite{CartwrightPayne} or \cite{TropicalBook}*{Proposition~6.6.22}); this result does not depend on the choice of polyhedral complex structure on $\trop(X)$.
 The hypothesis on the field $K$ is used here.

 Now let $d \geq 2$ and assume that the assertion in the theorem is true for smaller dimensions.
 Let $\mathcal G$ be any collection of $d-1$ facets of $\Sigma$.
 For any two facets $P, Q$ of $\Sigma \setminus \cG$ we need to show that after removing the closed facets in $\mathcal G$, there is still a path from $P$ and $Q$ through ridges and facets only.